keshavshivkumar/CircleofLife/reports/CircleOfLife.md

 ### Observations (Faulty survey)

-- The win rate of the agent is on average 52.1%.
+- The win rate of the agent is on average 52.1%, with a standard deviation of 4.088250617.
 - The loss rates are:
-    - 0.066666667% due to timeout.
+    - 0.066666667% due to timeout, with a standard deviation of 0.253708132.
-    - 47.83333333% due to death from predator.
+    - 47.83333333% due to death from predator, with a standard deviation of 4.052103186.
 - The agent was able to identify the prey node correctly about 2.434142243% of the timesteps.
 - The agent was able to identify the predator node correctly about 30.30457358% of the timesteps.

 ### Observations (Faulty survey fix)

-- The win rate of the agent is on average %.
+- The win rate of the agent is on average 68.73333333%, with a standard deviation of 3.341828256.
 - The loss rates are:
-    - % due to timeout.
+    - 0.2% due to timeout, with a standard deviation of 0.406838102.
-    - % due to death from predator.
+    - 31.06666667% due to death from predator, with a standard deviation of 3.362401988.
-- The agent was able to identify the prey node correctly about % of the timesteps.
+- The agent was able to identify the prey node correctly about 0.906667% of the timesteps.
-- The agent was able to identify the predator node correctly about % of the timesteps.
+- The agent was able to identify the predator node correctly about 37.9225109% of the timesteps.

 ## Details

 - All agents were run 100 iterations per run.
 - Each Iteration was run on a different graph
+- For analysis, the timesteps were set to 50 and gradually increased by 50 until 200.
 - 30 total runs.

 ## Results